rajapanidepu/AugmentedRealityExample/README.md

 To use this app you have to print the target and point your phone's camera at it.
 Enjoy with the great 3D model in the real world.

 This project is a simple example of how create an Agmented Reality app for Android or iOS.
+This example has been used in a live demo to show how to build Augmented Reality Applications.
 There are other good examples of AugmentedReality developed by me like:

 - IdeaIngeniería -> https://itunes.apple.com/es/app/id548260629?mt=8